erou/erou.github.io/en/teaching.md

 ## 2020 -- 2021

-Since September 2020, I teach for the mathematics department of Université de Versailles and I am an oral examiner in maths for students in [CPGE](https://en.wikipedia.org/wiki/Classe_pr%C3%A9paratoire_aux_grandes_%C3%A9coles) in [Lycée Robert Doisneau](/teaching/colles/doisneau) and lycée du [Parc des Loges](/teaching/colles/parcdesloges).
+Since September 2020, I teach for the mathematics department of Université de Versailles.
+The courses I taught are the following.

+* In-depth mathematics
+* Scientific computing (Université de Versailles)
+* Introduction to Information Theory (Université de Versailles)
 * Calculus

+I am also an oral examiner in maths for students in [CPGE](https://en.wikipedia.org/wiki/Classe_pr%C3%A9paratoire_aux_grandes_%C3%A9coles) in [Lycée Robert Doisneau](/teaching/colles/doisneau) and lycée du [Parc des Loges](/teaching/colles/parcdesloges).

 ## 2017 -- 2020